elunna/nerfhack-changelog/README.md

 * couatls get a stunning gaze and can generate invisible
 * deep ones and deeper ones also have thick skin.
 * disenchanters can appear in the main dungeon
+* disenchanter attacks can also remove erodeproofing from items
 * dragons, nagas, and golems don't balk at approaching as much.
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)